-It is in this regard that discussions on preliminary concepts relevant to a regulatory scheme for equipment used in the manufacture of illicit synthetic drugs took place at the August 2009 meeting of the Expert Group on Chemical Substances of the Inter-American Commission for Drug Abuse Control (CICAD).
+It is in this regard that discussions on preliminary concepts relevant to a regulatory scheme for equipment used in the production of illegal synthetic drugs took place at the August 2009 meeting of the Expert Group on Chemical Substances.
 This paper is the product of those discussions as well as further discussions at the August 2010 meeting of the Expert Group on Pharmaceutical Products and Chemical Substances.